SMK Majakir Papar

-SMK Majakir Papar also known as Sekolah Menengah Kebangsaan Majakir Papar (SMKMP) in Malay, is a Malaysian secondary school in East Malaysia established since 1962.
+SMK Majakir Papar also known as Sekolah Menengah Kebangsaan Majakir Papar (SMKMP) in Malay, is a Malaysian secondary school in East Malaysia established in 1962.

 History

 In 1962, the school was established with as Government Junior Secondary School (GJSS) and had only 45 students who studied in Bridge 1 and two teachers.
 At that time GJSS borrow Sains Rumah Tangga Sekolah Rendah Kerajaan Pekan Papar room and school principals at that time was Mr. John Ganai.

 By the year 1963, the school had to borrow Cheng Hwa School classroom and study time only in the afternoon only.
 There was only Bridge 1 and 2 only with the five teachers under the administration of Mrs. Ausan, followed by Lim Hsing Hui as a principal after that.
 Then borrow the school classroom in St. Joseph was to accommodate pupils from Bridge 1, 2 and Secondary I and II.

 In 1966, the school building was completed and officially opened by Tun Mustapha.
 There are only four building blocks and a hall.
 But the school still borrow classrooms Cheng Hwa School and St. Joseph school.
 In this year the school was the first time following the Sabah Junior Certificate Examination.
 Decision is quite encouraging.

 Dated 1 August 1975, the school name was changed to Sekolah Menengah Kebangsaan Majakir Papar based on the name of District Chief in that time OKK Mohd Zakir B. Awang.